Access the Series: Enrolling now in The Estate Registry. →

 1. Whisk together the confectioners’ sugar, corn syrup, vanilla, and half and half until a smooth, glossy glaze is formed.

-2. Drizzle the glaze over the warm rolls and serve immediately to maintain thermal comfort.
+2. Drizzle the glaze over the warm rolls and serve immediately while still warm.

 The Heart of the Table